-I am a Assistant Professor at Oakland University's Department of Political Science and teach in the Department's Master of Public Administration Program.
+I am an Assistant Professor at Oakland University's Department of Political Science and teach in the Department's Master of Public Administration Program.
 I focus on public budgeting and finance research and teaching.
-This fall, I am teaching PA 6300 - Program and Policy Evaluation, and PA 5200: Public Budgeting and Finance.

 Before I embarked on doctoral studies, I was an economist at the Nebraska Department of Revenue (2009-16) and a fiscal analyst at OpenSky Policy Institute (2016-17), both in Lincoln, Nebraska.
 I previously studied economics at Georgia State University's Andrew Young School of Policy Studies (B.A., 2005; M.A., 2008).